apify/apify-docs/sources/academy/webscraping/scraping_basics_python/12_framework.md

     asyncio.run(main())
 ```

-If you run this scraper, you should see the same data about the 24 products as before.
-Crawlee has saved us a lot of work with downloading, parsing, logging, and parallelization.
-The code is also easier to follow with the two handlers separated and labeled.
+If you run this scraper, you should get the same data for the 24 products as before.
+Crawlee has saved us a lot of effort by managing downloading, parsing, logging, and parallelization.
+The code is also cleaner, with two separate and labeled handlers.

-Crawlee doesn't help much with locating and extracting the data-that code is almost identical with or without framework.
-That's because the detective work involved, and taking care of the extraction, are the main added value of custom-made scrapers.
-With Crawlee, you can focus on just that, and let the framework take care of the rest.
+Crawlee doesn't do much to help with locating and extracting the data—that part of the code remains almost the same, framework or not.
+This is because the detective work of finding and extracting the right data is the core value of custom scrapers.
+With Crawlee, you can focus on just that while letting the framework take care of everything else.

 ## Saving data

+When we're at _letting the framework take care of everything else_, let's take a look at what it can do about saving data.

 :::danger Work in progress